-SLC, which was designated as an Exceptional Performer by the Department of Education in recognition of its exceptional level of performance in servicing FFELP loans, receives 100% reimbursement, instead of the standard rate of 98%, on all eligible FFELP default claims filed for reimbursement after December 31, 2003 on loans that SLC services.
+SLC, which was designated as an Exceptional Performer by the Department of Education in recognition of its exceptional level of performance in servicing FFELP loans, currently receives 100% reimbursement, instead of the standard rate of 98%, on all eligible FFELP default claims filed for reimbursement on loans that SLC services.
 However, this 100% reimbursement rate could be reduced as a result of a variety of factors, including changes in FFELP or in SLC's servicing performance.
-If this 100% reimbursement rate is so reduced, the majority of the student loans owned by the trust will be less than 100% guaranteed.
-If a borrower defaults on a student loan that is less than 100% guaranteed, the related trust will experience a loss of the difference between 100% and the actual percentage rate of reimbursement (such percentage rate of reimbursement not to be below 98%) of the outstanding principal and accrued interest on that student loan.
+If this 100% reimbursement rate is so reduced, the student loans owned by the trust will be less than 100% guaranteed.
+If a borrower defaults on a student loan that is less than 100% guaranteed, the related trust will experience a loss of the difference between 100% and the actual percentage rate of reimbursement (such percentage rate of reimbursement currently 98%) of the outstanding principal and accrued interest on that student loan.
 If defaults occur on the trust student loans and the credit enhancement described in this prospectus supplement is insufficient, you may suffer a delay in payment or losses on your notes.